devlooped/dotnet-file/readme.md

     dotnet file changes             // lists all configured files and their status with regards to the configured
                                     // remote URL and ETag matching

+The target path is determined by the following rules:
-> NOTE: to download a file from GitHub to the current directory, ignoring the remote folder structure,
+* If `[file]` = `.`: download to the current directory, ignoring the source directory structure.
-> specify `.` as the `[file]` argument after the `[url]`.
-Otherwise, the default will be to match the
+* If `[url]` ends with `/`: download to the current directory, preserving the source directory structure from that point onwards (i.e. for GitHub tree/dir URLs)
-> directory structure of the source file.
+* Otherwise, match the directory structure of the source file.

 After downloading a file, a new entry is created in a local `.netconfig` file, which leverages [dotnet config](https://github.com/kzu/dotnet-config):